braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 1. Set an active user in the React application by calling `ReactAppboy.changeUserId('your-user-id')` method.
 2. Head to **Campaigns** and follow [this guide][4] to create a new **Content Card** campaign.
-3. Compose your test content card campaign and head over to the **Test** tab.
-Add the same *user-id* as the test user and `Send Test`.
-You should be able to launch a content card on your device shortly.
+3. Compose your test Content Card campaign and head over to the **Test** tab.
+Add the same `user-id` as the test user and click **Send Test**.
+You should be able to launch a Content Card on your device shortly.

 ![Content Card Campaign Test][5]

-For more integrations, follow [the Android integration instructions][2] or follow [the iOS integration instructions][3].
+For more integrations, follow the [Android integration instructions][2] or the [iOS integration instructions][3], depending on your platform.

 A sample implementation of this is contained in AppboyProject, within the [React SDK][1].